Places To Visit In Lansdowne – Unexplored Haven In The Himalayas

 7. St. Mary’s Church

 St. Mary’s Church is an Anglican church that was built in 1895 and later converted into a museum in 1947.
-The stained window panes and the Victorian architecture of the church stands out for visitors.
+The stained window panes and the Victorian architecture of the church stand out for visitors.

 The church is one of the best places to see in Lansdowne and is situated near the Tip-In-Top Hill Point.
 Worth noting here is the picture gallery and a 10-minute documentary that talks about the history of Lansdowne and the Garhwal Rifles.
 The museum is open only on weekends.

 The entry fee for a person is INR 10 and the timings for the church are between 8:00 am to 5:00 pm.